Artifact Registry supports Node.js packages that you manage with npm.

 When you are ready to learn more, read the following information:

-- Grant permissions to account that will connect with the repository.
+- Grant permissions to the account that will connect with the repository.
 Service accounts for common integrations with Artifact Registry have default permissions for repositories in the same project.

 - Learn about managing packages.